Federal Reserve SMB Lending: About the Participants

 Better Disclosures Establish Better Trust

 Among most participants, initial perceptions of online lenders tended to be negative.
 However, after reviewing a few online lender websites in greater detail, some of their negative mindsets shifted.
 In general, though, participants found it challenging to identify interest rates or estimate costs in any of the examples they were reviewing.

 Moving forward, this study indicates a need to identify “best practices” around designing disclosures that include sufficient (but not overly complex) details.
-The format needs to be easy-to-digest and visually appealing, like the example provided below:
+The format needs to be easy-to-digest and visually appealing.

 Small business owners seemed to appreciate disclosures that mirror those of consumer credit products, since they often rely on personal credit to run their business as well.
 The study recommended continuous testing with controlled experiments, as these have been shown to significantly improve the effectiveness of financial disclosures like this.

 Interestingly, among participants were who approved by an online lender, 52% were dissatisfied because of high interest rates.
 This indicates that these applicants did not fully understand the disclosures shared with them.